nileane/TangerineUI-for-Mastodon/README.md

 3. **Compile theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and restart your Glitch-soc instance for the changes to take effect.

-Your users should now be able to select Tangerine UI as their theme in their settings, under Flavours → Vanilla Mastodon → Skin
+Your users should now be able to select Tangerine UI as a theme in their settings, under Flavours → Vanilla Mastodon → Skin

 ![Glitch-soc settings.
 Flavours → Vanilla Mastodon → Skin](https://github.com/nileane/TangerineUI-for-Mastodon/assets/914451/abd931ab-685a-4d55-aa24-cb6356a19a7c)